API

 BotBye API supports Keyset-based pagination, which allows for efficient page retrieval.

-This method is controlled by the following query parameters (should be encoded as URI component):
+This method is controlled by the following query parameters:

 - cursor (Optional): a cursor for pagination.